cugos/cugos.github.com/meetings/_posts/2026-01-21-cugos_monthly.md

 **🎉 Several CUGOS members will share their maps from the [#30DayMapChallenge](https://30daymapchallenge.com/) — come see what everyone made! 🎉**

+**[Karsten Vennemann](https://www.terragis.net)** will present selected work from the **[DecLaRe project](https://www.uni-kassel.de/forschung/declare/home.html)** (Decision Support for Strengthening Land Resilience in the Face of Global Challenges) in West Africa, including a decision support system for agricultural crop land suitability and related tools developed for Benin and Ghana. **[Demo site](https://declare.terragis.net/)**.

 **We'll also hold elections** at this meeting.

 **Anyone** is invited to share a map or project.
 Questions? hello@cugos.org